-A pagan Kingdom during its early peak, giant pillars were erected to mark the tombs of important leaders.
-In the 4th century, the King Ezana of Axum solidified the Kingdom’s conversion to Christianity, and stopped all pagan practices, including the erection of burial stelea such as the 80-foot Obelisk of Axum.
+This was a pagan Kingdom during its early peak.
+Giant pillars were erected to mark the tombs of important leaders.
+In the 4th century, the King Ezana solidified the Kingdom’s conversion to Christianity.
+He stopped all pagan practices, including the erection of burial stelea.
+This included the 80-foot Obelisk of Axum.

-Standing only until the 16th century, an earthquake likely toppled the obelisk, and without any importance in a Christian society it was left in multiple pieces to disintegrate back into sand.
+Standing only until the 16th century, an earthquake likely toppled the obelisk.
+Without any importance in a Christian society it was left in many pieces.
+Most of these did disintegrate back into sand.

-The Obelisk lay in ruin for hundreds of years until it was re-discovered by Italian soldiers during the conquest of Ethiopia in 1935.
+The Obelisk lay in ruin for hundreds of years.
+This is until it was re-discovered by Italian soldiers.
+It was during the conquest of Ethiopia in 1935.
 Brought back in three pieces, the 160-ton stele was taken as loot to Rome, where it was reassembled.

 Day 4: Axum – Lalibela